brikerr/brikerr.github.io/jsd920_class_repo/week3/homework/readme.md

 ### Assignment Due on Tuesday, 10/11:

-* Create a sequencer that allows users to add files into its 'storage bank' to play them and customize when they are triggered.
-The user will be able to create patterns within a predefined 'grid' composed of 16 steps that will signify an 'on' state and 'off' state.
-These states are controlled by the user tapping on the squares (or steps) as they want to customize the pattern.

-* The user can drag and drop audio wav files into each 'grid' section within a specified 'target area' to change out the sounds that are being triggered.
-Changing the pattern and sound files can happen in real-time as the sequencer is running.
+/*
+1. Interface starts with default state -> add audio file.

+2. Allow the user to drag and drop audio files into predefined areas.

+3. When audio file is place into one of the four 'track' sections - the sequencer starts.

+4. When the sequencer is started the boxes that compose the 16 steps within a track are displayed and the user can start to create patterns.

+5. The patterns can be changed at any time and the audio adapts to the established pattern.

+6. At any time the user drag and drop new audio samples into other tracks or change out the current one.

+7. As new audio files are added the pattern is maintained.

+8. When a new audio file is dragged over a track it displays the default -> add audio file */

 #### Optional
 * Reading Chapter 6: [The Secret Life of Objects](http://eloquentjavascript.net/06_object.html) of Eloquent JS